Sometimes, a person may experience an itchy vagina during their period. This may result from hormonal changes or allergies.

 Psoriasis is an autoimmune condition that causes skin cells to divide and multiply at a rapid rate.
 These cells then build up on the skin, resulting in patches of irritation.

 Psoriasis can develop anywhere on the body, including on the vulva and inside the vagina.
-There are two main types of psoriasis that can affect the genitals: plaque psoriasis and inverted psoriasis.
+Two main types of psoriasis can affect the genitals: plaque psoriasis and inverted psoriasis.

-Plaque psoriasis is characterized by patches of red, crusty, or flaky skin covered with silvery scales.
+Plaque psoriasis involves red, purple, discolored, and crusty or flaky skin covered with silvery scales.
 The patches can be itchy or sore.

 Inverse psoriasis typically develops in the folds of the skin.
-The affected skin may appear red, smooth, and tight.
+The affected skin may appear red or discolored, smooth, and tight.

 Lichen sclerosus

 Lichen sclerosus is an inflammatory skin condition that causes itchy white patches on the genitals or anus.
-It can affect people of all ages, but it is most common among females over the age of 50.
+It can affect people of all ages.
+It is most common among females between 40 and 60 years old.

-Doctors do yet not know what causes lichen sclerosus.
-However, topical steroid creams can usually help alleviate itching and other symptoms.
+The exact cause of lichen sclerosis is unknown.
+Topical steroid creams can usually help alleviate itching and other symptoms.

 Lichen planus

 Lichen planus is an autoimmune condition in which inflammatory cells attack a protein within the skin and mucous membranes.
-The condition affects moist areas of the body, such as:
+The condition affects moist areas of the body, such as the:

 People with lichen planus of the vulva may experience the following symptoms: